-If you’re wondering what does framing mean in photography you’re in the right place.
+If you’re wondering what is framing in photography you’re in the right place.
 These days the framing technique is often seen on Instagram, and this trend has gained great popularity.

 For instance – You can use a door, window, grass, trees, a hole in the wall, lights or shapes to frame a subject.
-This technique will help you to make your subject noticeable.
+This technique will help you to make your subject stand out.

-‘Framing’ can definitely make a photo interesting.
-The technique is used to present the frame secondary or less interesting.
-But, at the same time, the frame leaves a footprint in the mind of the viewer.
+Framing makes a photo interesting by removing distractions or secondary elements that are less interesting.
+It creates symmetry and balance, but, at the same time, the frame leaves a footprint in the mind of the viewer.

-Apart from that, to make your subject interesting you can do different experiments on ‘Framing’.
-You can blur the frame or you can put an irrelevant frame around your subject.
-But, framing doesn’t mean that you have to keep a frame perfectly around your subject.
+So you can experiment framing in different ways, moving your self and trying different angles.
+You can blur the foreground or the background.
+It doesn’t mean that you have to keep a frame perfectly around your subject.
 You can frame either side of the subject.
-You should remember that the main purpose of ‘Framing’ is to make an image engaging.
-So, the viewer focuses on your photo a little longer.
+You should remember that the main purpose of framing is to make an image engaging.
+So, the viewer indulges on your photo a little longer.

 Geometric shapes mean different types of shapes.
 But, the shape must have a sense of completeness.
 It can be a square, triangle, circle, or a rectangle.
 The shape will be around your subject and it would be obvious.